 - A discussion of your goals, including obstacles and opportunities

 - Setting some goals and developing a plan to achieve them using exercise and lifestyle modifications.

-With an in-depth knowledge of the research, a passion for sport and exercise, and an infectious enthusiasm to help her clients, Abby is a strong asset to have in your corner and help to achieve your goals.
+With an in-depth knowledge of the research, a passion for sport and exercise, and an infectious enthusiasm to help their clients, an exercise physiologist is a strong asset to have in your corner and help to achieve your goals.

-Over the course of your sessions, she’ll work with you to have a lasting impact on your functional capacity and quality of life.
+Over the course of your sessions, they'll work with you to have a lasting impact on your functional capacity and quality of life.

 If you would like any further information, or would simply like to meet the team, give us a call or come on down.
 We'd love to help you get fitter and stronger.

 All information is general in nature.
 Patients should consider their own personal circumstances and seek a second opinion.